NixOS/nixpkgs/nixos/modules/services/monitoring/parsedmarc.md

 The reports can be visualized and summarized with parsedmarc's official Grafana dashboard.
 For all views to work, and for the data to be complete, GeoIP databases are also required.
-The following example shows a basic deployment where the provisioned Elasticsearch instance is automatically added as a Grafana datasource, and the dashboard is added to Grafana as well.
+The following example shows a basic deployment where the provisioned OpenSearch instance is automatically added as a Grafana datasource, and the dashboard is added to Grafana as well.